PatrickKyei/exception/_drafts/time.md

 ---
-title: Time
+title: Your AFRICAN M TIME Is Bound To Make An Influence On Your Life
 date: 2021-11-23 20:10:00 +00
-categories: [Networking, Relationships]
+categories: [Time, Change]
-tags: [relationships, networking, people, connections]     # TAG names should always be lowercase
+tags: [time, change, 2021, life]     # TAG names should always be lowercase
 ---

 ![people](/assets/img/need-relationships.jpg)